Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Motivation and significance

 One of the building pillars of Founsure is genuine symbol check relationships.
-The terminology of check symbols are quite common in Low Density Parity Check (LDPC) code community.
+The terminology of check symbols is quite common in Low Density Parity Check (LDPC) coding community.
 What check symbols do is that they provide a mathematical relationship between a subset of data symbols to check a certain condition, usually a simple binary sum or equivalent Galois field operation.
 The check idea is also quite beneficial for local data repairs/rebuilds \cite{repairLDPC}.
 So on top of the two-dimensional bipartite graph of Founsure, the encoding engine generates check nodes for ``data-only'' (referred hereafter as check \#1), ``data \& coding'' (referred as check \#2) and ``coding-only'' (referred as check \#3) chunks/symbols.
-As can be imagined, these check nodes (mathematical relationships) can be added to the two-dimensional bipartite graph to give it a three dimensional look.
-This new representation shall be used to provide advanced decoding, repair and update features of Founsure.
+As can be imagined, these check nodes (mathematical relationships) can be added to the two-dimensional bipartite graph to give it a three-dimensional look.
+This new data representation shall be used to provide advanced decoding, repair, and update features of the library.
 Throughout the document, nodes typically contain multiple chunks and chunks typically contain multiple symbols.

-Founsure uses Belief Propagation (BP) \cite{Pearl} (a.k.a. message passing) algorithm to resolve or decode the user data, to repair the encoded data or update the encoded data.
-Sticking to BP as a design criterion is to ensure low-complexity decoding process and allow fast/efficient operation.
-Version 1.0 also supports register-level paralellism through compiler optimizations as well as multi-threading using the open standard \textit{openMP} primitives with its encode, decode, repair and update functions.
-Multi-threading feature, once properly configured and used, allows parallel processing capability and allow fast processing time for shared-memory architectures by utilizing parallel hardware resources at the operating system's thread-level.
-By reducing the processing time, Founsure ensures quick responses to the common read/write requests of any generic distributed storage system.
+Founsure uses Belief Propagation (BP) \cite{Pearl} (a.k.a. message passing) algorithm to resolve or decode the user data, to repair the encoded data, or update the encoded data.
+Sticking to BP as a design criterion is to ensure a low-complexity decoding process and allow fast/efficient operation.
+Library also supports register-level parallelism through compiler optimizations as well as multi-threading using the open standard \textit{openMP} primitives with its encode, decode, repair and update functions.
+The multi-threading feature, once properly configured and used, allows parallel processing and ensures acceleration for shared-memory architectures.
+By reducing the processing time, Founsure secures quick responses to the common read/write requests of any generic distributed storage system.